-DEVELOPMENT OF REGIONAL IMPACT Initial DRI Information s to meet or ct information that will allow the RDC to to to to to the the Rules for the DRI Process and Lo ocal Government Informatio n Submitting Local Government: Buford Buford Individual completing form: Kim Wolfe Telephone: 770-945-67 61 E-mail: kwolfe@cit yofbuford.com Note: The local government representative completing this form is responsible for the accuracy of the information contained herein.
+DEVELOPMENT OF REGIONAL IMPACT Initial DRI Information This form is to be completed by the city or county government to provide basic project information that will allow the RDC to determine if the project appears to meet or exceed applicable DRI thresholds.
+Refer to both the Rules for the DRI Process and the DRI Tiers and Thresholds for more information.
+Lo ocal Government Informatio n Submitting Local Government: Buford Individual completing form: Kim Wolfe Telephone: 770-945-67 61 E-mail: kwolfe@cit yofbuford.com Note: The local government representative completing this form is responsible for the accuracy of the information contained herein.
 If a project is to be located in more than one jurisdiction and, in total, the project meets or exceeds a DRI threshold, the local government in which the largest portion of the project is to be located is responsible for initiating the DRI review process.
-Proposed Project Information Name of Proposed Project: Buford Jubilee Location (Street Address, GPS Coordinates, or Legal Land Lot Description): Highway 20 at Satellite Boulevard Brief Description of Project: 275,000 sq. ft of retail, 40,000 sq. ft restaurant/entertainment, 200,000 sq. ft. water park, 400,000 sq.ft of office, 2 hotels with 300 rooms, 275 residential units.
-Development Type: (not selected) Hotels Wastewater Treatment Facilities Office Mixed Use Petroleum Storage Facilities Commercial Airports ○ Water Supply Intakes/Reservoirs Wholesale & Distribution n Attractions & Recreational Facilities O Intermodal Terminals Hospitals and Health Ca are OPost-Secondary Schools ○ Truck Stops Housing Waste Handling Facilities Any other development types Olndustrial Quarries, Asphalt & Cement Plants If other development type, des scribe:
+Proposed Project Information Name of Proposed Project: Buford Jubil ee Location (Street Address, GPS Coordinates, or Legal Land Lot Description): Highway 20 Highway 20 at Satellite Boulevard Brief Description of Project: 275,000 sq. ft of retail, 40,000 sq. ft restaurant/entertainment, 200,000 sq. ft. water park, 400,000 sq.ft of office, 2 hotels with 300 rooms, 275 residential units.
+Development Type: (not selected) Hotels Wastewater Treatment Facilities Office Mixed Use Petroleum Storage Facilities Commercial Airports Water Supply Intakes/Reservoirs Wholesale & Distribution On Attractions & Recreational Intermodal Terminals Facilities Hospitals and Health Ca Facilities are Post-Secondary Schools Truck Stops Housing Waste Handling Facilities Any other development types Olndustrial Quarries, Asphalt & Cement Plants If other development type, des scribe:

-Drainet Cize (# of unite floor and about Project Size (# of units, floor area, etc.): see above Developer: Georgia Land and Commercial Solutions Mailing Address: 6650 Sugarloaf Parkway, Suite 700 Address 2: City:Duluth State: GA Zip:30097 Telephone: 770-495-5050 Email: lago@bellsouth.net Is property owner different from developer/applicant? ○ (not selected) ○ Yes ◎ No If yes, property owner: Is the proposed project entirely located within your local government's jurisdiction? ○ (not selected) ● Yes ○ No If no, in what additional jurisdictions is the project located?
-Is the current proposal a continuation or expansion of a previous DRI? ◯ (not selected) If yes, provide the following Project Name: Buford Jubilee information: Project ID: 1033 The initial action being requested of the local government for this project: government for this project.
-Rezoning Variance Sewer Water Permit Other Is this project a phase or part of a larger overall project?
-Variance Sewer Water ✓ Permit Is this project a phase or part Variance Sewer Water ✓ Permit Other Is this project a phase or part of a larger overall project?
+Drainet Cize (# of unite floor and above Project Size (# of units, floor area, etc.): see above Developer: Georgia Land and Commercial Solutions Mailing Address: 6650 Sugarloaf Parkway, Suite 700 Address 2: City:Duluth State: GA Zip:30097 Telephone: 770-495-5050 Email: lago@bellsouth.net Is property owner different from developer/applicant? ○ (not selected) ○ Yes ◎ No If yes, property owner: Is the proposed project entirely located within your local government's jurisdiction? ○ (not selected) ● Yes ○ No If no, in what additional jurisdictions is the project located?
+Is the current proposal a continuation or expansion of a previous DRI? ◯ (not selected) If yes, provide the following Project Name: Buford Jubilee information: Project ID: 1033 The initial action being requested of the local government for this project: Rezoning Variance Sewer Water Permit Other Variance Sewer Water ✓ Permit government for this project: Is this project a phase or part Variance Sewer Water ✓ Permit Other Is this project a phase or part of a larger overall project?
 If yes, what percent of the overall project does this Variance Sewer Water ✓ Permit Other Is this project a phase or part of a larger overall project?
 If yes, what percent of the overall project does this project/phase represent?
 Estimated Project Variance Sewer Water Permit Other (not selected) Yes ● No Is this project a phase or part of a larger overall project?
 If yes, what percent of the overall project does this project/phase represent?
 Estimated Project Variance Sewer Water Permit Other (not selected) Yes ● No